mbaytas/ma-thesis/README.md

 # End-User Authoring of Mid-Air Gestural Interactions

-This repository contains the LaTeX source files for my master's thesis.
-If you are using LaTex to write a thesis or a paper, you may find in it examples on how to implement various designs and behaviors.
+This repository contains the TeX source files for my master's thesis.
+If you are using TeX/LaTex to write a thesis or a paper, you may find in it examples on how to implement various designs and behaviors.

-As I wrote and designed my thesis, I relied very much on various resources created by the LaTeX community and shared online.
-I am publishing the source files in order to give back to this community, and lower the barriers of entry into the LaTeX world for my peers.
-As such, there are some (non-LaTeX) files that are missing from the repo although they have been part of the production process.
+As I wrote and designed my thesis, I relied very much on various resources created by the TeX/LaTeX community and shared online.
+I am publishing the source files in order to give back to this community, and lower the barriers of entry into the TeX world for my peers.
+As such, there are some (non-TeX) files that are missing from the repo although they have been part of the production process.
 These are the files involved in producing the figures ([GIMP](http://www.gimp.org/) and Visio files, source photos/screenshots etc.) which reside in a `.gitignore`d `_src` folder; and the (also `.gitignore`d) PDFs of my previous publications that go into the appendices.
-All LaTeX code is included.
+All TeX code is included.

 The **master** branch contains the source files I used to compile the version of my thesis that I submitted to the Koç University [Graduate School of Social Sciences and Humanities](http://gsssh.ku.edu.tr).
 In the future I may create another branch that features more comments and some refactoring.
 For now, the **master** branch is all there is.